Introduction

 • Rust (WIP).

-We will need to create a directory that will hold our web app and initialize it:
+We create a directory to hold our web app, and initialize it using fdev:

 mkdir -p my-app/web